tindrum/VR-Game-Jam-2023/README.md

+# Magenta Backpack VR Game
+## based on
-# VR-Game-Jam-Template
+## VR-Game-Jam-Template
- Starter Project using Unity XR Toolkit created for VR Jam 2023
+### Starter Project using Unity XR Toolkit created for VR Jam 2023

+Team Magenta Backpack, also known as Deep Bondi, makes this humble VR game for you to enjoy.
+The team members are
+- Daniel Henderson
+- other brothers Henderson
+- other people?

 # Learn More About This Project
 [<img src="https://i.ytimg.com/vi/apnfGuMI0Dc/maxresdefault.jpg" width="50%">](https://youtu.be/apnfGuMI0Dc)